Move to Mission Neighborhood Energizes Attendees

 The enthusiastic capacity crowd roared its approval as Executive Director Noah Cowan opened his welcoming remarks with an apposite quote from Prince’s Let’s Go Crazy: “Dearly beloved, we are gathered here today 2 get through this thing called life,” and waved his silk purple pocket square (which he already owned, he told me when I later asked where he obtained such a perfect accessory on such short notice).

 The briskly paced 92-minute film charmed the sold-out opening night audience, which responded delightedly to every spoken witticism and clever use of onscreen titles.
 This, in turn, similarly charmed the gray-suited, urbane, ever-so-slightly dissipated-in-appearance Stillman.
+Some scenes were even recorded with a camera for 4k video.

 He complimented their responsiveness during the after-screening Q & A, accompanied by the glamorous Kate Beckinsale, dressed in a sleek lacy-topped navy jumpsuit with a gleaming silver back zipper, accented with impossibly high Manohlo Blahnik black platform stilettos, whose red soles were touchingly a bit worn.